hxrxiaohua/hxrxiaohua/README.md

 - 👋 Hi, I’m @hxrxiaohua
 - 👀 I’m interested in painting and double flower.
 - 🌱 I’m currently learning computer technology.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning a lot in the universiti.
-- 📫 How to reach me ...
+- 📫 You could use e-mail to communication with me.

 <!---
 hxrxiaohua/hxrxiaohua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.